 The importance of these villas as status symbols is illustrated by Villa Miralago: here, the structure’s façade, which faces the lake, is very elaborately ornamented with two symmetrical oriel windows at the corners.
 A romantic touch is provided by the villa’s small wooden boathouse, with its octagonal, pavilion-like superstructure – a lovely example of the fine woodworking practiced at the time.
 The boathouse of Villa Schnür, on the other hand, is remarkable for its lavish two-story design as well as its picturesque setting: it rests on pilings above the lake and is connected to land by a wooden jetty.

 The best way to experience the charm of the Lake Wörth villas is from the water, leisurely floating past these grand buildings in a boat.
 If you have time, you can dock at Klagenfurt and take a stroll to some of the city’s most important buildings.
 An absolute must-see is the Jugendstil Stadttheater.

-Historic ambience in and around the palace hotels
+Historic ambiance in and around the palace hotels

 A good way to gain a sense of the history of the region is to spend the night in one of the historic palace hotels dotting the lakeside.
 The Schlosshotel Leonstain in Pörtschach was built in 1492, making it one of the oldest buildings on the lake.

-The idyllic setting of the Schlosshotel Velden, familiar to many visitors from a popular Austrian television series, makes it a favourite venue for weddings and other events.
-It is hardly surprising that the spectacular three-storey Neo-Renaissance hotel, with its four distinctive corner towers, sometimes made more of an impression on viewers than did the actors.
+The idyllic setting of the Schlosshotel Velden, familiar to many visitors from a popular Austrian television series, makes it a favorite venue for weddings and other events.
+It is hardly surprising that the spectacular three-story Neo-Renaissance hotel, with its four distinctive corner towers, sometimes made more of an impression on viewers than did the actors.

 One of Austria’s most unusual buildings